 The Company maintains a non-qualified supplemental retirement plan, or SERP, for a select group of executive officers and management employees designated by our CEO.
 The SERP allows eligible employees to defer up to 75% of their current salary and up to 100% of bonus compensation.
-The Company makes matching contributions equal to 25% of the first 7% of eligible employee compensation, which vest after one year of service.
+The Company has historically made contributions equal to 25% of the deferral amount, up to the first 7% of the employees' annual compensation, which vest in full after one year of service, but in light of the COVID-19 pandemic the Company recently suspended these contributions.